SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

 #### Video recorder

-The video recorder is a sidecar that is deployed with the browser nodes.
+The video recorder is a sidecar deployed with the browser nodes.
 It is responsible for recording the video of the browser session.
 The video recorder is disabled by default.
 To enable it, you need to set the following values:

 ```yaml
 videoRecorder: